robachkaya/LrnXPAnaToolbox/README.rst

 LrnXPAnaToolbox.transform_data.transform_data() will take the json files of the developpers and an option (with option = 3, for example, you will get the max of this function) as parameters.
 From the chatbot pickle created you can compute marks to get a big table of marks for each students and questions.
 Then when you collect the data of a new student on the chatbot you can do the same thing : transform the data and create the marks (this will be way faster compared to the time spent to compute the dataframe for all data).
-To give you an idea, computing the transform data fucntion on all data take something like 20 minutes when it takes ................ for only one student.
+To give you an idea, computing the transform data fucntion on all data take something like 20 minutes when it takes less than 5 minutes for only one student.
 Computing the create marks function on all data will take 3 hours comparing to a few minutesfor only one student.
 The objective doing this is to recommend question(s) to the new student for his/her next connection.
 To do so, given the forth computed dataframes you can recommend question with the recommender function.